-This is a community pharmacy located in a large supermarket in Clevedon.
-It serves its local population which is mostly elderly.
+This is a community pharmacy located in a large supermarket in Dorchester.
+It serves its local population which is mixed in age range and background.
 The pharmacy opens seven days a week.
 The pharmacy sells a range of over-the-counter medicines, dispenses NHS prescriptions, offers drug misuse services and supplies medicines in multi-compartment compliance aids for people to use living in their own homes.